AUSANGATE TREK + MACHU PICCHU PACKAGE

 - Pre-Trek briefing the night before the trek to go over the itinerary, meet your guide(s) and answer any questions

-- Collection from your hotel in the morning or our departure point (your choice): Plaza Regocijo
+- Collection from your Cusco hotel in the morning of the trek start date

-- Private bus transport to start of the trek (day 1) and back to Cusco (day 5)
+- Private transport to start of the trek (day 1) and back to Cusco (day 5)

 - Private transport through the Sacred Valley (Maras, Moray & Salineras day 6) and on to Ollantaytambo and back to Cusco (day 7)